tsnash/spot-apps-tester-api/README.md

 - Centralize user IDs to a common database entity and have profiles use a foreign key instead

-- Represent the remaining properties of the `UserProfile`
+- Implement the remaining properties of the rest of the entities of `UserProfile`

+- Consider and address PII concerns including but not limited to
+    - Encryption at rest for sensitive data
+    - Proper audit logging for data access
+    - Compliance with GDPR/CCPA requirements
+    - Data retention and deletion policies
+    - Appropriate masking in logs and error messages

 - Develop models, services, and controllers for `DataProfile` and `RatingProfile` along with any additional properties